 Emotional abuse is the persistent emotional maltreatment of a child such as to cause severe and persistent adverse effects on the child's emotional development.
+It may involve:

-It may involve conveying to children that they are worthless or unloved, inadequate, or valued only insofar as they meet the needs of another person.
-It may include not giving the child opportunities to express their views, deliberately silencing them or 'making fun' of what they say or how they communicate.
-It may feature age or developmentally inappropriate expectations being imposed on children.
-These may include interactions that are beyond the child's developmental capability, as well as overprotection and limitation of exploration and learning, or preventing the child participating in normal social interaction.
-It may also involve seeing or hearing the illtreatment of another person.
-It may involve serious bullying (including cyber bullying), causing children frequently to feel frightened or in danger, or the exploitation or corruption of children.
+- conveying to children that they are worthless or unloved, inadequate, or valued only insofar as they meet the needs of another person. - not giving the child opportunities to express their views, deliberately silencing them or 'making fun' of what they say or how they communicate - age or developmentally inappropriate expectations being imposed on children - interactions that are beyond the child's developmental capability - overprotection and limitation of exploration and learning, or preventing the child participating in normal social interaction - seeing or hearing the ill-treatment of another person - serious bullying (including cyber bullying) - causing children frequently to feel frightened or in danger - exploitation or corruption of children

 Some level of emotional abuse is involved in all types of maltreatment.